tatkins20/tatkins20/README.md

 ## Hi there 👋

-I'm [Trevor Atkins], a passionate data enthusiast and tech aficionado, currently pursuing my career journey in the realm of data science and machine learning.
+I'm Trevor Atkins, a passionate data enthusiast and tech aficionado, currently pursuing my career journey in the realm of data science and machine learning.
 Welcome to my GitHub profile!

 ## About Me